technoon-org/technoon.org/lesson_3/tutorial.md

 title: GitNoon Lesson 3
 ---

-In this lesson, you will learn how to:
+In this tutorial, you will learn how to:

 1. Work on a separate branch
 2. Merge your branch into `main`
 3. Resolve a merge conflict
-4. Make and merge a pull request

 ## Viewing a repo as a graph